George Benson Fox: Business and political

 In 1900, the Friend & Fox Paper Company changed its name to that of "Fox Paper Company" where George B. Fox held positions as secretary, treasurer, and president, also serving on its Board of Directors.

-Fox served as the first Treasurer of the Village of Wyoming, OH, then later served in the Ohio Senate from 1888 to 1890 and was elected to the Ohio General Assembly in 1894.
+Fox served as the first treasurer of the village of Wyoming, Ohio, then later served in the Ohio Senate from 1888 to 1890 and was elected to the Ohio General Assembly in 1894.
 In 1909, he was awarded an honorary Master of Arts degree from Ohio Wesleyan University.
 In conferring this degree, President Herbert George Welch stated, “George Benson Fox was one of those whose college course was disrupted fifty years ago (approximation) by the call to arms.
 He gave distinguished service in war, and has lived worthily in peace.”

 Civil War correspondence

 A historically significant collection of approximately 80 letters Fox wrote from many of the most notable battlefields of the Civil War where the 75th Ohio Volunteer Infantry fought is archived at the Cincinnati History Library and Archives at the Cincinnati Museum Center.
 The letters span from October 1, 1861, at Paducah, KY through November 8, 1863, at Folly Island, SC.